 - Use the following statement and then include either all the contact information or just that specific to your location:

 - Students with disabilities who require accommodations (academic adjustments and/or auxiliary aids or services) for this course must contact the Access*Ability Resource Center (ARC) on the appropriate campus as soon as possible.

 - Please DO NOT request accommodations directly from the professor or instructor.

-- If you require assistance during an emergency evacuation, notify your instructor and
+- If you require assistance during an emergency evacuation, notify your instructor and the ARC.

 - Complaint procedure (Instructor first, then Program Coordinator or Department Head, then Division Chair, then Academic Dean—give specific names and contact information)

 - Student Code of Conduct link (clarify Instructor cheating and plagiarism policies)